epam/edp-codebase-operator/documentation/codebase_controller.md

     - *Clone Git Repository*.
 The existence of the repository from Codebase CR is checked and the repository is pulled in to the temporary workspace.
     - *Ensure Deploy Config in Git*.
 Instructions on how to deploy this codebase in Kubernetes are added (represented as Helm charts).
-    - *Ensure S2i Image Stream*.
-The deprecated step that should be deleted in https://jiraeu.epam.com/browse/EPMDEDP-4116.
     - *Ensure Jenkins Folder CR*.
 Custom resource for Jenkins folder is added to hold CI/CD pipelines related to this codebase.
     - *Cleaner*.
 The technical step, it ensures that all workspaces are wiped out.